tsgates/arch-wiki-markdown/wiki/Pdnsd.md

 Now it is time to point your system toward your brand-new DNS server.

-If you use DHCP to configure your network settings, you need to edit /etc/resolv.conf.head (otherwise, you should modify /etc/resolv.conf);
-add pdnsd before all of the other nameservers:
+If you use DHCP to configure your network settings and you use the old netcfg instead of netctl, you need to edit /etc/resolv.conf.head or /etc/resolv.conf by adding pdnsd before all of the other nameservers:

     # pdnsd cache @ localhost
     nameserver 127.0.0.1

 Make sure to enable pdnsd service.

-    # systemctl enable pdnsd

 pdnsd should start after network, as it depends on the network to run, and some services that use the network rely on working DNS.

-Restart the network (pdnsd should already be running):
+Restart network.target (pdnsd should already be running):

-    # systemctl restart network.target

 Retest the DNS query time, but this time use the system default DNS
 server:

     $ dig google.com | grep "Query time"

-> Performance Settings For Home Broadband Users
+> Performance settings for home broadband users

 Many users have broadband connections where the DNS server is slow or unreliable, and would like to use pdnsd as a caching server to minimize